ShingZhanho/HKU-Notes/src/ENGG1340-Cheatsheet/custom.md

+!!! info "Course Code Update (applicable to students admitted 2025/26 and thereafter)"

+    The course ENGG1340 Computer Programming II has been discontinued and is migrated to COMP2113 Programming Technologies.
+    As of today (7 August 2025), the course syllabus has not changed and this cheatsheet is still applicable to those who are taking COMP2113.

 This is a cheatsheet that the author used for the final examination of ENGG1340 Computer Programming II (or aliased COMP2113 Programming Technologies for non-BEng students) at the University of Hong Kong.